shuban-789/shuban-789/README.md

 Software for FTC 12499 Gear Up

-currently learning Rust and Assembly
+currently learning Rust, Kotlin, and Assembly

 dev on Linux